alfredodeza/azure-fundamentals/2-core-services.md

 ### Azure Logic Apps

-Definition: It executes workflows, designed to automate business scenario from predefined logic blocks
+Definition: It executes workflows, designed to automate (orchestrate) business scenario from predefined logic blocks

 Similar to Functions.
 Both can get triggered with logic based on event.

 Workflows are persisted in JSON.

 Declarative and stateful.
 Runs only in the cloud.

+Key difference with Azure Functions: Logic Apps don't require code, and it is an orchestration service

 ### Azure Virtual Desktop